-Stuff Swiss people like, part one
+Stuff Swiss people like

-Please note that the purpose of this list is to share some observations I have made over the past year.
-Unlike the 'Stuff White People Like' lists that you may have heard of, my list is not meant to poke fun at Swiss people.
-In fact, with the exception of number 18, these are all things I now like too!
-Let it be known that I respect the Swiss very much and am grateful to the people of my host country for introducing me to some wonderful things that I would never have learned about had I not moved to this country.
-Here they are in no particular order.
+The purpose of this list is to share some observations I have made over my time in Switzerland, and my list is not meant to poke fun at Swiss people.
+In fact, with the exception of number 18, these are all things I like now, too!
+Let it be known that I respect the Swiss very much and am grateful to the people of my host country for introducing me to some wonderful things I would never have learned had I not moved to Switzerland.

-Swiss people like
+Stuff Swiss people like

 Far and wide, high and low, for an hour or a couple of days, Swiss people follow little yellow signs all over the country for pure outdoor enjoyment.